 Adapted from Inspired Edibles

-- 1/2 cup fruit or vegetable juice
+- 1/2 cup (120 milliliters) fruit or fruit/vegetable juice